Hevand/SQLServerDiskPerformance/Readme.md

 | UPDATE | 00h04m48s | 00h06m30s |
 | DELETE | 00h04m21s | 00h06m29s |

+> CAUTION: Using the temporary disk on a single-instance setup is a guaranteed way to suffer from data loss, system unavailability and other disaster scenarios when used in your production environment.
+This setup is not suggested for any production workload and only included for reasons of completeness.

-> Consideration: for this setup, a 4-core, storage-optimized VM was selected.
+> For this setup, a 4-core, storage-optimized VM was selected.
 This VM is from a previous generation and availability might be limited towards the future.

 ### Using SQL Managed Instance:
 |     | SQL Managed Instance | | |